US Citizen Moving to Singapore? How to Avoid Double Taxation & Incorporate Your Company 2026

 1. Understanding the US‑Singapore Tax Landscape

-US citizens moving to Singapore must understand that no comprehensive income tax treaty exists between the two countries; instead, they rely on domestic US provisions (FEIE and FTC) to prevent double taxation.
+US citizens moving to Singapore rely on FEIE and FTC — not a tax treaty — to prevent double taxation.
 Contrary to popular belief, the United States and Singapore do NOT have a comprehensive income tax treaty.
 The only bilateral agreements are:

 • 1983 Agreement – covers shipping and aircraft income.